skip to content

 <script> alert("<?PHP echo $message ?>"); </script>

-but that results in invalid JavaScript code: <script> alert("a short piece of text spanning more than one line and containing "double" & 'single' quotes"); </script>
+but this approach results in invalid JavaScript code: <script> alert("a short piece of text spanning more than one line and containing "double" & 'single' quotes"); </script>

 There are two problems.
 Firstly, having line breaks inside a JavaScript variable is not an option.
 They'll need to be replaced with \n (character representation of a line break).
 Secondly, the double quotes inside the text conflict with the outer quotes of the alert call.